nautobot/nautobot-plugin-ssot-arista-cloudvision/README.md

 # echo nautobot_ssot_aristacv >> local_requirements.txt
 ```

-Once installed, the plugin needs to be enabled in your `nautobot_configuration.py`
+Once installed, the plugin needs to be enabled in your `nautobot_configuration.py` and plugin settings need to be defined.

 ```python
 # In your configuration.py